Scaling Pre-training to One Hundred Billion Data for Vision Language Models: Introduction

 \section{Introduction}

-The progress in vision-language models (VLMs) has been intrinsically linked to the availability of large-scale datasets.
-Larger datasets fuel the development of more powerful models, which are capable of understanding and generating complex relationships between images and text.
+Progress in vision-language models (VLMs) has been tied to the availability of large-scale datasets.
+Large datasets fuel the development of powerful models, which are capable of understanding and generating complex relationships between images and text.
 In turn, such models have pushed boundaries in tasks like zero-shot image classification, image captioning and visual question answering.